jxv/jxv.github.io/blog/2017-10-20-Version-You-an-API-for-Great-Good.md

 They would only cover the some amongst all IDL servers.
 But they won't cover the errors related to a specific service.
 That's what this `"error"` represents.
+Like `"meta"` it can be any type the creator desires.

 ### Next spec